jarrettfuller/jarrettfuller.github.io/about.md

 <p>I'm drawn to the idea of the 'art monster' from Jenny Offill's book <i>Dept. of Speculation</i> (<a href="http://scratchingthesurface.fm/post/173503530035/74-peter-mendelsund">Peter Mendelsund introduced me to this concept in my interview with him</a>.) where one's interest is in working across mediums and disciplines without being constrained by disciplinary definitions.
 In addition to design, I dabble in <a href="http://www.instagram.com/jarrettfuller">photography</a>, painting, <a href="http://www.jarrettfuller.com/playlists">producing playlists</a>, and making pizza.</p>

 <p>I spend my free time reading <a href="http://jarrettslibrary.tumblr.com">lots of books</a>, watching movies, and practicing yoga.
-Outside of work,  I'm interested in podcasts, media theory, philosophy, urbanism, genealogy, cooking, and coffee.</p>
+Outside of work, I'm interested in podcasts, media theory, philosophy, urbanism, cooking, and coffee.</p>
 </article>
 </div>